Logical blocks for fault-tolerant topological quantum computation: Appendix

 \subsection{Toric code spider networks}

 In this section we present in more detail the concatenation schemes discussed in Sec.~\ref{secConcatenation}.
-In particular, in Fig.~\ref{figConvertingCircuitToSpider}(top) we demonstrate how to convert the Clifford circuit in Fig.~\ref{figToricCodeSpiderNetwork} to a network of toric code spiders.
-Secondly, in Fig.~\ref{figConvertingCircuitToSpider}(bottom) we present the logical block channel for the spider network that measures stabilizers of the surface code concatenated with itself.
+In particular, in the top panels of Fig.~\ref{figConvertingCircuitToSpider} we demonstrate how to convert the Clifford circuit in Fig.~\ref{figToricCodeSpiderNetwork} to a network of toric code spiders.
+In the bottom panels of Fig.~\ref{figConvertingCircuitToSpider} we present the logical block for the spider network that measures stabilizers of the surface code concatenated with itself.